Financial Aid Disbursement (Receiving Your Aid)

 2. Access the Student Administration System to accept or decline all aid.
 Complete steps 1-6 on the Financial Aid Action Page.

-4. If you have accepted your Federal Direct Stafford Loan and you are a first-time borrower at UConn, you must also complete the following requirements:
+4. If you have accepted your Federal Direct Student Loan and you are a first-time borrower at UConn, you must also complete the following requirements:

 7. You have notified the Office of Student Financial Aid Services of any scholarships that you are receiving (either by entering the scholarship on the Financial Aid Action page in the Student Administration System or by submitting a copy of the scholarship documentation to the office).